diznq/80s/modern/README.md

 To run, same syntax as for `80s` web server can be used: `bin/90s -c 4 -p 8080` to run web server with 4 workers on port 8080.

+Alternatively `WEB_ROOT` environment variable can be used to specify where to look for webpages, i.e. `WEB_ROOT=modern/httpd/pages/ bin/90s`.

 ## Template syntax

 Template compiler supports syntax similar to that of PHP, that is source code is located between `<?cpp` and `?>`.